kanno-soe/kanno-soe/Exposition/Theory.md

 >
 > — Hakuin Ekaku, *Orategama* I, quoting Dahui Zonggao

 An **act-grammar** grid pairs a dependence-reading with an enactment-reading of one graded resonance across three rows.
-The enactment cells pick out three aspects of the quoted passages: *genjōkōan* is the actualizing of the case, *banpō susumite* is the dharmas coming forward and the self being verified, *shushō* and *dōchū no kufū* names that practice-realizing under the causal reading.
+The enactment cells pick out three aspects of the quoted passages: *genjōkōan* is the actualizing of the case, *banpō susumite jiko o shushō suru* is the dharmas coming forward and the self being verified, and *dōchū no kufū* names that practice-realizing under the causal reading.

 | Dependence reading | Enactment reading | Modelling |
 |---|---|---|